dtolnay/cargo-llvm-lines/README.md

     470 (0.9%, 24.0%)    11 (0.6%,  7.7%)  core::option::Option<T>::ok_or_else
     438 (0.8%, 24.9%)     2 (0.1%,  7.9%)  alloc::slice::merge
     414 (0.8%, 25.7%)     9 (0.5%,  8.3%)  core::result::Result<T,E>::and_then
 ```
+There is one line per function with three columns of output:

+1. Total number of lines of LLVM IR generated across all instantiations of the
+   function (plus the percentage of the total and the cumulative percentage
+   of all functions so far).
+2. Number of instantiations of the function (plus the percentage of the total
+   and the cumulative percentage of all functions so far).
+For a generic
+   function, the number of instantiations is roughly the number of distinct
+   combinations of generic type parameters it is called with.
+3. Name of the function.

 ## Multicrate Projects